checkmarx-ts/aws-automation/README.md

 # Work In Progress
 This is a work in progress.
-Please do not make use of this unless directed to by Checkmarx Professional Services.
+Do not make use of this unless directed to by Checkmarx Professional Services.

 # aws-automation
 Resources and documentation on how to run Checkmarx in AWS.

+# Architecture and Infrastructure

 # Requirements